RaspAP/raspap-docs/docs/docker.md

 - `docker-doc`
 - `podman-docker`

-Run the following command to uninstall all conflicting packages:
+Run the following command to uninstall these packages and their dependencies:

 ```
+for pkg in docker.io \
+    docker-doc \
+    docker-compose \
+    podman-docker \
+    containerd \
+    runc; do \
-for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done
+    sudo apt-get remove $pkg;
+done
 ```

 !!! note "Note"